iserdykov/k8s-hyperv/readme.md

 # IPs can be found in `etc/hosts`
 # by default, your `.ssh/id_rsa.pub` key was copied into the VMs' ~/.ssh/authorized_keys
 # (note: this works only after `.\hyperv.ps1 hosts`, otherwise use IP addresses)
-# use your host username (which is default), e.g.:
+# use your host username (which is the default), e.g.:
 ssh master
 ssh node1
 ssh node2